ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 However, there are some use cases for running a mysql server on the cluster that do make sense.
 For example, some applications store their data in a mysql database that only needs to run when the application runs.
 Most instructions for installing mysql involve creating a persistent server and require admin privileges.
 The instructions that follow walk you through the process of running a mysql server using [Apptainer](/clusters-at-yale/guides/containers) on a cluster compute node without any special privileges.
-It uses a Singularity [container](https://www.hpc.iastate.edu/guides/containers/mysql-server) developed by Robert Grandin at Iowa State (Thanks!)
+It uses an Apptainer [container](https://www.hpc.iastate.edu/guides/containers/mysql-server) developed by Robert Grandin at Iowa State (Thanks!)

 All of the following must be done on an allocated compute node.
 Do not do this on the login node!